 Video interpreting uses video that provides English to American Sign Language, or American Sign Language to spoken English as a voice-over.

 Audio description is a form of narration providing information surrounding key visual elements in a media work for the benefit of blind and visually-impaired consumers.
 This includes a film or television program, or a theatrical performance.
 These narrations are typically placed during natural pauses in the audio, and sometimes during dialogue if determined to be necessary.

 Legal American Sign Language Interpreting is necessary when legal situations and complex documents that involve personal freedoms are involved.
 This includes court cases and law enforcement situations.
 A Legal interpreter is required in these critical instances.

 Trilingual interpreting is when three languages are involved in a conversation.
 An example is communication that includes English, Spanish, and American Sign Language.
 One person who is qualified to interpret between all three languages is necessary for clear communication in these situations.
 Connections can schedule multiple interpreters to provide this service.

-Follow the interpreting requests link for scheduling your service.
+Follow the interpreting requests link below to schedule your service.

-Contact us for assistance.
+Please contact us for timely assistance.
 In scheduling, please let us know if you have a preference regarding your interpreter.

 Standard practices from the Registry of Interpreters for the Deaf.
 [Note: clicking on a link opens a new window outside of this website.]